bella77-69/inventory-app/README.md

 3. Server Installation: `npm install`

-4. In the project directory, you can run: `npm run devStart`
+4. In the project directory, you can run: `npm start`

 ## Login